taylorhixson/WF/README.md

 ```
   ![Image is a screenshot showing where to paste the customized popup code in line 23 after the closed curly bracket](imagesDOC/popupCode.png "Paste the customized popup code")

-7. (Optional) To remove the scroll bar from the map itself, paste `overflow-y: scroll` in the #map class, which should be on or around line 20.
+7. (Optional) To remove the scroll bar from the map itself, paste `overflow-y: scroll` within the #map class curly brackets.

    ![Image is a screenshot showing the code pasted in the map class in line 25](imagesDOC/mapScroll.png "Remove map scroll")